TomasTillmann/design-patterns-notes/notes.md

 * violes single responsibility principle - "solves" two thing
 * very hard to implement when using parallel programming - very hard to ensure no data races occur (and then potentially deadlocks)
 * hard to write tests
+* possibility of resource leaks
+  * when to unallocate?
+Let it unallocate at the end of process?

 # **Structural patterns**